pantheon-systems/documentation/source/_docs/terminus.md

 - Creating and deleting Multidev environments
 - Cloning one environment to another
 - Checking for upstream updates
-- Pushing code
+- Deploying code

 ## Contribute
 Terminus is open source!
 View the project on [GitHub](https://github.com/pantheon-systems/terminus) to contribute, file issues, and submit feature requests.

-## Support
+## Alpha Support
-Need help with Terminus?
-[Open a support ticket](https://dashboard.pantheon.io/#support/open-ticket).
+Need help with Terminus Alpha?
+[Open an issue on Github](https://github.com/pantheon-systems/terminus/issues/new) to submit Alpha feedback/bugs.
+For non-feedback/bugs and questions around general Alpha usage, email terminus.alpha@pantheon.io

 <div class="terminus-pager">